 I’m always very interested in making artworks that take into consideration biodiversity and why it’s important – so rather than just painting one fungi species, I look to include other parts of the environment they belong to.
 I was particularly interested in looking at relationships between fungi and Australian fauna for this series.
-I came across a paper that recorded King Parrots eating Beech Orange fungi, so thought it would be a great subject to paint about.
+I came across a paper that recorded King Parrots eating Cyttaria septentrionalis, so thought it would be a great subject to paint about.

 I got in touch with the author Todd Elliott and asked if it would be ok to use his natural history note as inspiration for the artwork – I was so stoked when he replied and said yes!

-So Cyttaria septentrionalis or Beech Orange can be found primarily in QLD and Northern NSW, growing on their host tree – Nothofagus moorei (Antarctic Beech).
+So Cyttaria septentrionalis can be found primarily in QLD and Northern NSW, growing on their host tree – Nothofagus moorei (Antarctic Beech).
 Below is a link to an article about the paper, and then the paper itself:

 And some more helpful links on Cyttaria septentrionalis:

 It’s also worth noting this species looks very similar to the more commonly known Cyttaria gunnii.